JTA Unveils Major Reorganization Plan

 The Jacksonville Transportation Authority's (JTA) new CEO, Nathaniel P. Ford, Sr. announces a major reorganization of the agency is in the works.
 What does this mean for Jacksonville?

-Published January 31, 2013 in Transit - MetroJacksonville.com
+Published January 31, 2013 in Transportation - MetroJacksonville.com

 Eight weeks after coming aboard as Jacksonville Transportation Authoritys CEO, Nathaniel P. Ford, Sr. today announced an extensive overhaul of the transit agencys organizational structure.